-Her Future Coalition, originally known as Made by Survivors, was founded by Sarah Symons and her husband John Berger in 2005, with their life savings and the contributions of a few friends.
+Her Future Coalition, originally known as Made by Survivors, was founded by Sarah Symons and her husband John Berger in 2005.
 Explains Sarah, “I was writing and recording music for TV, and in 2002, a song I had written was used as the title song in a film.
-With great excitement, I went down to New York to see Emmy Rossum perform my song in the film.
+With great excitement, I went down to New York to see the film.
 When I looked at the festival listings and saw ‘The Day My God Died’, a documentary about child sex trafficking between Nepal and India, I initially did not want to see it.
 I thought I already knew all about the issue – wrong!
 I thought the film would be sad and depressing, and I wouldn’t be able to do anything about it – wrong again.
 Although the film was deeply disturbing, it was also incredibly inspiring, in that it profiled survivors who had turned the tables".

 "These survivors were active in a modern day Underground Railroad, taking rescue agencies back into the brothels to save other girls.
 I learned that people all over the world were standing up against slavery, putting their lives on the line to fight it, and I felt compelled to find a way to help.
 I met my husband John for lunch later that day, and couldn’t wait to tell him.
 “I just saw a film that is going to change my life!
 I guess I should have said ‘our lives’ because as it turned out, fighting slavery has become a family business“.